What is an Exclusive Contract with a Real Estate Agent?

 How do you find a buyer's agent?

 Many potential buyers are referred to an agent by their friends, family, and co-workers.
-Referrals are often the best way to find an agent.
-But what if you're moving to a different city with a new real estate market?
+Referrals are often the best way to find a real estate agent.
+But what if you're moving to a different state with a new real estate market?
 Look in certain neighborhoods to find listings for sale.
 You'll likely see one agent representing most of these listings.
 Are there online reviews?
 What do people have to say?

 You can also search online.
 Type "top real estate agents/brokerages in my city," or search websites where agents maintain a national profile.
 Even getting out into your neighborhood will help you meet realtors experienced in home buying.